 -Seismic monitoring debris flows associated with the Museum Fire in Flagstaff, Arizona

 -Using electromagnetic techniques to characterize regional groundwater

--Using CHIRP and shallow seismics to estimate sediment storage in the Grand Canyon
+-Using CHIRP and shallow seismic to estimate sediment storage in the Grand Canyon